Fold catastrophe in breaking waves: Tracking observables on the free surface to probe breaking

 Following~\cite{Rovelli1991TimeHypothesis,rovelli2004quantum,rovelli2018order}, we define the dimensionless relational fast time~$\tau$\footnote{Time, in Rovelli’s relational framework, measures change, not an absolute flow.
 Temporal order arises only through correlations between observables.
 The surface elevation of a wave changes with respect to the reading of some other observable~(clock), which in our case we choose as related to the vertical velocity gradient.} that measures the relevant changes of the dynamics in relation to \emph{steepening} as observed at a moving point~$Q$ on the surface:

 where $t_0$ is a convenient initial time after which $U_z \ge 0$, ensuring that $\tau$ increases monotonically~(see bottom-right panel of Fig.~\ref{FIG2waveprofiles+crestgroupspeeds}, note the smoothness of $\tau(t)$ as a result of the integration).
 This definition applies to waves propagating from left to right along the $x$-axis, where $U_z > 0$ near the crest of steep waves.\footnote{For waves propagating in the opposite direction (right to left), $U_z < 0$ and one sets $\frac{d\tau}{dt} = -U_z$ to maintain a monotonically increasing $\tau$.} As waves steepen, the horizontal velocity gradient $U_z$ measured at $Q$ grows, eventually becoming very large and formally diverging at the onset of breaking, for instance during the formation of jets associated with spilling.
+In other words, the internal clock associated with the crest-steepening dynamics ticks more quickly than the external time we use to observe the waves.
 This motivates defining near breaking, the small parameter

 which separates slow and fast dynamics on the $\tau$-timescale as waves steepen or approach breaking.

 Both parameters $\beta,\epsilon$ are small near breaking, and~$\beta\sim O(\epsilon)$, estimated from numerical simulations~\citep{BarthelemyJFM2018}.
 For very steep wave crests near the breaking inception, where $U_z\gg 1$~($\epsilon\ll 1$), our analysis indicates that the focusing parameter $A$ in Eq.~\eqref{A} is bounded and of order~$O(1)$.
 Near breaking, this implies that $\eta_{xx}$, proportional to surface curvature, grows as fast as $O(\epsilon^{-2})$ to keep $A$ finite.
 Here, the notation $O(\epsilon^n)$ denotes terms of order $\epsilon^n$ or higher.